 Importance of Security Certifications SSAE-16 and SOC for Cloud Providers

-It may be just a matter of time, until your enterprise has to evaluate whether or not to make a shift to the Cloud.
-Whether it’s for contract management or for another field, security certifications SSAE-16 and SOC (Service Organizational Control) are essential to determine the data security and availability of a vendor.
+With over 80% of enterprise workloads expected to be in the cloud by 2020, it’s no surprise that security continues to be a top of mind issue for organizations of all types.
+Whether you are still in the evaluation phase or if you’ve already made the shift to the cloud for your contract management software or for another application, security certifications SSAE-16 and SOC (Service Organizational Control) are essential to determine the data security and availability of a vendor.

 Background of SSAE-16 and SOC